DwitrishaSaha/organicmaps/docs/INSTALL.md

 ### Debug commands

-Organic Maps has some "hidden" debug commands that you can trigger by entering them into the search box.
+Oma has some "hidden" debug commands that you can trigger by entering them into the search box.

 For example you can switch theme which is very useful for checking [styles](STYLES.md) changes.
 To switch themes you can enter this commands: